OpenTermsArchive/contrib-versions/Verizon/Privacy Policy.md

 *   Wireless Location Services:

-    Verizon Wireless services that use mobile device location data provide you with notice about the collection and use of this data as well as choices about whether specific location-tracking features available on your phone are turned on.
+    Verizon apps that use location-based information provide user controls around the use of the location features.
     Read more

 *   FiOS TV Services: